 Medical Laboratory Technician Program Accreditation

 The two primary national accrediting bodies for medical laboratory technician programs are the National Accrediting Agency for Clinical Laboratory Science (NAACLS) and the Accrediting Bureau of Health Education Schools (ABHES).
-Programs that have earned this accreditation have met high standards of quality in facilities, curriculum, and faculty.
+Programs that have earned this accreditation have met high quality standards in facilities, curriculum, and faculty.
 This standard is maintained by requiring programs to submit a comprehensive self-study every five years.

 On-Campus Medical Laboratory Technician Degree Programs